Lottie Louise Riekehof: Career

 About 1945, Riekehof started working at Calvary Gospel Church in Washington D.C., working as a missionary overseeing a home for Christian women and as a musician.

 From a deaf woman she met at Calvary, she began learning American Sign Language (ASL) a few signs a week.

 Later, Riekehof attended ASL courses at Gallaudet College, in 1947-1948 given by Elizabeth Peet.

 About this time, Riekehof also worked as a secretary for a chemical company for seven years.

 Around 1949, she went to the Central Bible College (CBC) to work for her bachelor's degree.

 She interpreted for deaf students and already taught CBC sign language classes.
 Her students were preparing to become missionaries, full-time ministers, and interpreters for deaf people in hearing churches.
 It was the first time and place where sign language was offered for college credit.
 Riekehof paved the way for interpreting to become a recognized profession by realizing the importance of proper education and training in the field.
 Starting in 1951, she was the dean of women at CBC for 20 years; she also founded the CBC Deaf Program.

 She went to New York University, where she obtained her master's degree.
 After that, she taught sign language there, and worked on her Ph.D. thesis from 1968 to 1970, which was published in 1971.

 In 1970, Riekehof returned to Gallaudet College to give sign language courses to graduate students preparing for deaf education.

-Again, these were the first such courses offered for credit, and she volunteered her time freely to teach the classes.She was also teaching as an associate professor in the department of communication arts.
+Again, these were the first such courses offered for credit, and she volunteered her time freely to teach the classes.

 She served as dean of women at Gallaudet until 1974, when the college abolished that position.

 Then, she became the new coordinator for interpreter training for the American Sign Language programs at Gallaudet College.

 In 1987, Riekehof became interim chair of the department of communication arts at Gallaudet.

-In addition to her many and varied responsibilities at Gallaudet College, she traveled across the globe teaching at workshops and continued providing interpreting services in the Washington D.C. area.

 She continued her work at Gallaudet College in the communication department until she retired in 1990.

 Riekehof was a long-time resident of Arlington, Virginia.
 She died on August 6, 2020, one week short of her 100th birthday.